NO2/ip_location_service/README.md

 Send a get request to `localhost:8080/location` with the query parameter `ip` for the ip you want to search.

 ## Docker
-The docker image pulls the database file.
+You can build a docker image directly.
+It pulls the database file automatically.